 It has an interiority on the one hand, but is not subjective on the other.
 This tension creates a wonderful study that is at once very Greek and yet at the same time impressionistic.
-While in the past I found its exploration of the Rilkean interiority of its subject interesting, that does not interest me much anymore.
+While in the past I found Rodin’s exploration of the Rilkean interiority of its subject interesting, that does not interest me much anymore.
 It would have been more interesting to draw the original clay sculpture, which no longer exists.
 The copies of it are much more diffused and ambiguous, anatomically.
 Indeed, there is variation between copy and copy.
 The original copies, particularly the plaster copies, are clearer anatomically.
-The original is already a bit too ambiguous.
+But the original is already a bit too ambiguous.
 The Cleveland copy is more ambiguous than most.
-This ambiguity was his intent probably, to have the muscles be vague and ambiguous.
+This ambiguity was his intent, probably, to have the muscles be vague and ambiguous.
 In some viewpoints and lighting situations, the muscles are impossible for the human body.
-Examples of this are the right bicept or the higher abdominals.
+Examples of this are the right bicep or the higher abdominals.
 Rodin’s motives are always rather confused and though it is supposed to be a warrior, or a vanquished warrior, it comes off as the opposite.
 Rilke is probably at least partly right that it depicts a transcendent interiorization of self conquest.
-I am dubious of this quality and prefer to see it as a sculpture about actual existence, not subjective transcendence.
+But I am dubious of this quality–and the motive behind Rilke’s interpretations of Rodin, and prefer to see it as a sculpture about actual existence, not subjective transcendence.
 Rodin himself was unsure about what to call it.
 That is because it is really not about war at all, but the negation of it.